Before you go... (to college)

 So here are some things which made the transition from high school to college easier for me.

 Which brings me to an item you can always bring with you, even if only in the form of small pixelated memories stored patiently on your phone for when you need them.
 That's right, guys.
 Pictures!
 My sister's been printing out several of her favorites, as have my best friends who are starting college this year, to decorate their rooms.
 Whichever format you prefer them in, pictures are invaluable.
 I took so many the August before heading to Dartmouth.
-There was no rhyme or reason to the subject matter—a knot of lavendar, a handsome tree, a bright flower, a brighter sunset, my sisters laughing on the floor of my grandmother's house, our small flock of chickens, my friends, any member of my family, anything remotely funny.
+There was no rhyme or reason to the subject matter—a knot of lavender, a bright sunset, my sisters laughing on the floor of my grandmother's house, our small flock of chickens, my friends, any member of my family, anything remotely funny.

 Everything.
 I tried to capture everything.

-It can be frightening to leave home, but that's part of the process.
 If you miss home, that means you have something you love waiting for you.
 And believe me, I think you're going somewhere that will tug as much on the heartstrings when you leave it.
-Because Dartmouth has a way of making itself home, and staying with you long after you part ways with the Big Green.
+Dartmouth has a way of making itself home, and staying with you long after you part ways with the Big Green.

 Posts You Might Like